 It takes some time for the chaya to establish but after the first year, the plants may be pruned and harvesting commenced.
 Sixty percent or more of the foliage may be removed with no damage to the plant, and in fact, will promote bushier, healthy new growth.
 For the home gardener, one plant is sufficient to provide plenty of chaya.

 Spinach tree care for the home gardener is fairly simple.
 Chaya spinach is an understory species in forests and as such is ideal grown in shade under fruit trees or palms.
 Water the chaya canes thoroughly before transplanting.

 The spiraling roots of the starts should be trimmed so they are growing downward and the planting hole needs to be deep enough so they hang vertically.
 Add compost or green manure to the planting hole to add nutrients prior to planting the chaya spinach tree canes.
 Pack the soil firmly around the chaya starts and mulch around the transplant to retain soil moisture and reduce weed growth.

 How to Use Chaya Plants

-Once the plant has established and harvesting commenced, the question is “how to use chaya plants?”
+Once the plant has established and harvesting commenced, the question is, “How to use chaya plants?”
 Chaya spinach tree leaves and shoots are harvested young and then used much like leaf spinach.
-However, unlike leaf spinach, which can be eaten raw, chaya spinach tree leaves and shoots contain toxic hydrocyanic glycosides.
+However, unlike leaf spinach that can be eaten raw, chaya spinach tree leaves and shoots contain toxic hydrocyanic glycosides.
 These toxins are rendered inactive after cooking for one minute; therefore, chaya must always be cooked.

 Sauté, add to soups and stews, can, freeze, dry or even steep as tea.
 Chaya spinach is a valuable source of vitamins and minerals.
 Chaya has more iron than leaf spinach and high amounts of fiber, phosphorus and calcium.